centreon/centreon-documentation/en/releases/centreon-commercial-extensions.md

 #### Security fixes

 - Inputs sent to unserialize() are not sanitized
-- Prevent usage of discovery.credentials attributes (except Macro) in host discovery mappers
+- Prevent usage of `discovery.credentials` attributes in host discovery mappers (except Macro)
 - Update vulnerable npm packages in centreon-autodiscovery

 #### Bug fixes